 Ami Gallagher-Filip has lived and breathed dance throughout her entire life.
 She began her dance training at the age of three at the Moving Company School of Dance in Sandusky, Ohio.
 In addition to her dance training, Ami also performed in several musicals, plays and shows.
 She continued her dance and performance career as a member of the nationally ranked Wright State University Emerald Jazz Dance Team and the University of Dayton Dance Ensemble.
 Ami has been teaching and choreographing for several years all over the state of Ohio.
 She is currently a dance instructor all around the Dayton region, as well as an Adjunct Dance Professor at The University of Dayton.
 Along with being an Adjunct Professor, Ami is the Rehearsal Director/Assistant Director for The University of Dayton Dance Ensemble.
 Ami studied English Education at Wright State University, and likes to read, write, run, garden, and cook when not in a dance studio.

-Emily King teaches private piano and voice lessons here at the studio.
+Emily King teaches private piano and voice lessons here at the Wilmington Performing Arts Studio.
 Music has been a huge part of her life since the age of nine when she began piano and voice lessons, and loved practicing every night!
-She graduated from Miami Trace High School where she performed leading singing roles in all the musicals there.
-Emily earned her Bachelor’s Degree in Music Ed at Miami University, and then attended graduate school on a full voice scholarship at the University of Cincinnati College-Conservatory of Music.
-She performed in several opera workshops there and trained with Nancy Carr while earning her Master’s Degree in Voice Performance.
-Emily has taught music in both the Washington Court House and Miami Trace Local Schools.
-She also served as the Assistant Director for Miami Trace High School musicals, coaching young singers and actors, and coordinating/assisting with sets and costumes for 18 years.
+She graduated from Miami Trace High School where she performed lead singing roles in the musicals there.
+Emily earned her Bachelor’s Degree in Music Ed at Miami University, Oxford, Ohio.
+She studied voice with Dr. George Barron, Dean of the Fine Arts Department.
+While at Miami she often performed as soloist with the A Capella Singers, and the Miami Symphony Orchestra.
+She also soloed with her choir in many well-known cathedrals while on a European tour with jazz great, Dave Brubeck!
+Emily attended graduate school at the University of Cincinnati College-Conservatory of Music.
+She performed roles in several opera workshops there and trained with Nancy Carr while earning her Master’s Degree in Voice Performance.
+Following completion of her degree, she taught elementary music and was the high school vocal director in the Washington Court House City Schools.
+It was there that Emily directed her first two musicals: Bye, Bye, Birdie and Annie Get Your Gun.
+She also later served as the Assistant Director for Miami Trace High School musicals, coaching young actor/singers , and coordinating/assisting with sets, make up and costumes for 18 years.
 Mid-career, Emily returned to college and retrained for the regular education classroom.
-As a teacher, third grade at MTES has been her home for the last several years.
-Throughout both these careers, she continued to teach private voice and piano lessons in her home.
-Many of her young singers have sung yearly at the Ohio Music Educator’s Contest and continually earned Superior ratings!
+As a teacher, third grade at MTES was her home for many years.
+Following retirement from the public schools, Emily served as an adjunct professor at The Ohio State University Lima teaching a course on how to use music in the elementary classroom.
+Throughout all these careers, she has continued to teach private voice and piano lessons in her home.
+Many of her young singers have sung at the Ohio Music Educator’s Contest earning superior ratings, and winning leading roles in their high school musicals.
 Training young musicians has always been her greatest passion!
-Emily is thrilled to become a member of the staff at the Wilmington Performing Arts Studio!
+Emily is thrilled to be able to continue doing what she loves, and sharing the gift of music at the Wilmington Performing Arts Studio!

 Ashley Seewer Ashley Seewer originates from St. Marys Ohio, and now resides in Wilmington with her wonderful husband, Aaron, and their three beautiful children Ava (5), Anslee (3) and Anden (3).
 Ashley received her Bachelors Degree in Spanish Education from Bowling Green State University, and she currently teaches Spanish at Clinton-Massie High School.
 She also serves as the Varsity Football Cheerleading Coach as well.
 Ashley began dancing at age 5 and spent over 10 years competing.
 She has training in jazz, lyrical, tap and ballet.
 Ashley began her teaching career in 2000, and joined WPAS in 2006.
 Ashley feels that it is such a blessing to see the excitement that the dancers bring to class each week and has loved watching them grow over the years.
 Ashley will be teaching competition teams this year.